 As we take another look at Psalm 23, we can be encouraged by the fact that God wants us to live free from fear.
-I'm going to point out 3 elements from this verse that we can use to build our trust in God.
+I'm going to point out 3 things from this one verse that we can use to build our trust in God.

 We should not be surprised by dark valleys in our lives.

 "Mountain Top" theology can be devastating when the trials that Jesus promised us come.
 Don't listen to people that tell you bad things only happen when you don't have enough faith or enough holiness.
 One thing we can expect through the mountains and valleys of life is that God's presence is with us.
 Always.

 The LORD himself goes before you and will be with you; He will never leave you nor forsake you.
 "Do not be afraid; do not be discouraged."

 The rod mentioned in verse 4 of Psalm 23 was a shepherd's weapon for killing predators.
 King David felt comfort knowing that God, the all-powerful Lord of the universe, was his defender.

 We can trust God for direction, even in darkness